amphybio/template-generic-MIT/README.md

 ## Citation

-If the project has a correspondent manuscript, links to the publication, DOI and complete citation.
+If the project has a correspondent manuscript: links to the publication, DOI and complete citation.

 ## Further sections